OpportunityInsights/Atlas-Chat/README.md

 ### Variable Search

 In this branch of the flow chart, `sendMessage()` starts by calling [fetchData()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/static/js/script.js#L849) which calls [/chat](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/main.py#L581) in the server with the key words the previous function call said should be used for the search. `/chat` calls [handle_chat_request_no_sheets()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/main.py#L246). `handle_chat_request_no_sheets()` starts by finding the embedding values using the of the keywords the function call thought should be used in the search.
 To find the embedding values it uses the OpenAI API.

-Embeddings are vectors that represent the meaning of text.
-Since vectors consist of numbers, embeddings can be easily used to compare the distances between different texts (how similar the meanings of two texts are).

 `handle_chat_request_no_sheets()` then gets a set of embeddings that correspond to a set of all variables in the database and their descriptions.
 These embeddings were calculated once when the server code was written.
 They are not calculated every time `handle_chat_request_no_sheets()` runs.
 The function then calculates another type of distance, dubbed "dumb distance."
 "Dumb distance" is the fraction of the keywords that appear in each of the descriptions of the variables in the database.